 Tailgating just got better!

 If you want the most functional tailgate in the industry, you need to buy the SLT or Denali for the industry-first MultiPro Tailgate.
 The tailgate boasts six unique functions and positions plus a standing workstation mode.
-A step entry and egress mode can be paired with an assist handle can be incorporated into both steps and seated functionality up to 375 pounds.
-There are two buttons on the tailgate for inner tailgate release.
+A step entry and egress mode can be paired with an assist handle that can be incorporated into both steps and seated functionality up to 375 pounds.
+There are two buttons on the tailgate for the inner tailgate release.

 The 63 cubic feet cargo box has additional tie-downs and a new, available 110-volt power outlet.
 The high-strength steel bed uses a revised alloy that offers 50 percent more strength than the current model.
 The 62-pound lighter CarbonPro, an industry-first carbon fiber box, will be offered later in the model year.